Finerestaurant/kicad-mcp-python/README.md

 *   **Analyze PCBs**:
     *   Get a list of all items of a specific type on the board
     *   Query the overall status information of the board
-*   **Visual Verification**:
-    *   Generate PNG images of the entire board, routing layers, or component layers to visually inspect the design.
-This feature is planned for future implementation to enhance the verification process of PCB designs.

 ## Getting Started